pour68/node-tutorials/readme.md

 Note: node 14 and above support ECMAScript module system format as well.

+## Double starndard of import/export in js

+- use commonjs syntax by default

+- package.json > "type": "module"
+- use ES7 syntax

 ## Importing JSON and watch mode

 - create json file